 The following are conditions for the use of HUC- JIR computer systems:

 You will be assigned a HUC-JIR computer account to access HUC-JIR computer facilities.
+You will not share your account or password with anyone not associated with HUC-JIR.
 The College reserves the right to access your account and the system to the extent necessary to investigate security breaches or other infractions of these rules.
-Your own password will allow access to your account and you may not allow any other person to use your account for any reason.
+Your own password will allow access to your account, and you may not allow any other person to use your account for any reason.
 In addition, it is your responsibility to protect your account from unauthorized use by changing passwords and creating passwords that are not easily guessed in accordance with the HUC-JIR Password Policy.

 Identify yourself clearly and accurately in electronic communications.
 Concealing or misrepresenting your name or affiliation to mask irresponsible or offensive behavior is a serious abuse.
 Using identifiers of other individuals as your own constitutes fraud.

 You are expected to take proper care of the equipment in HUC-JIR facilities.
-Eating, drinking, and smoking are not allowed in HUC-JIR labs (i.e., food and beverages are not allowed).
 Report any malfunction to the consultant on duty or send e-mail to firstname.lastname@example.org.
 Do not attempt to move, repair, reconfigure, modify, or attach external devices to the systems.
-In addition, individual HUC-JIR computer laboratories can post additional operational rules and restrictions that are considered part of the HUC-JIR computer policy.
-You are responsible for reading and following these rules.

 Accept limitations or restrictions on computing resources, such as storage space, time limits, or amount of resources consumed, when asked to do so by the system administrators.
 Such restrictions are designed to ensure fair access for all users.
 You are expected to use computing resources in a responsible and efficient manner consistent with the instructional, research, and administrative goals of the University.